-In Islamic finance following financial products are existing:
+In Islamic finance following financial products are existing in 2023:

 Sharia Banking or Islamic Finance overarching principle is that all forms of interest are forbidden.
 The Islamic financial model works on the basis of risk sharing.
 The customer and the bank share the risk of any investment on agreed terms, and divide any profits between them.
 The main categories within Islamic finance are: Ijara, Ijara-wa-iqtina, Mudaraba, Murabaha and Musharaka.

 Murabaha or sale with profits: the borrower or the bank buys the goods or the product from the supplier following the order of a customer to sell them to the same customer with a profit margin fixed in advance.
 The repayment period depends on the income and varies between 6 and 24 months.

 Ijara or commission is similar to leasing or leasing.
 The bank buys the goods (or equipment, real estate, vehicle).
 She then rents them to the client.
 The customer becomes the owner of these goods when he has finished repaying the amount that will be staggered over time and paid into a savings account.
 The customer pays a rental.
 Taajir, lease or lease means that the bank buys the material equipment and makes it available to a contractor against a fixed fee.
 The customer becomes the owner of the goods or vehicle at the end of the refund.